HACKONDEX/caos-course/seminar-04/README.md

 	.section .rodata     // section .rodata
 format_str:
-	.string "%ld"        // in final binary will be these char in same order
+	.string "%ld"        // in final binary will be these chars in the same order

 ```